-SEA Objectives Baseline carried over from Stage A 1.
-To maintain or enhance nature conservation (biodiversity, flora and 1.
-Weston under Penyard has: 6 SWS; 1 RIGS.
-There are no SSSIs, SINCs, NNRs and LNRs. fauna)2.
-To maintain or enhance the quality of landscapes and townscapes 2.
-There are no outstanding enforcement actions or appeals concerning locally important buildings within the pa conservation areas.
-3. To improve quality of surroundings 3.
-No baseline data available.
-4. There are numerous scheduled monuments across the parish according to the latest version of the County S and cultural heritage5.
-To improve air quality 5.
-Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively within the same period.
-6. To reduce the effect of traffic on the environment 6. % of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7; Bicycle: 4.3%, Bus: 2%, Train: 0.8 7.
-To reduce contributions to climate change 7.
-Figures on Herefordshire's C0 emissions date back to 2010: 1.62 million tonnes (mtC0 ).
-8. To reduce vulnerability to climate change 8.
-Reduce the risk of flooding; there have been no approvals contrary to EA advice since reporting began in 200 9.
-To improve water quality 9.
-Percentage of river length assessed as good or very good chemical quality and ecological quality as required 10.
-To provide for sustainable sources of water supply figure dates back to 2005; 84% 11.
-To avoid, reduce and manage flood risk 10.
+Baseline carried over from Stage A

+- 1. Weston under Penyard has: 6 SWS; 1 RIGS.
+There are no SSSIs, SINCs, NNRs and LNRs. - 2.
+There are no outstanding enforcement actions or appeals concerning locally important buildings within the parish at present and there are no conservation areas. - 3.
+No baseline data available. - 4.
+There are numerous scheduled monuments across the parish according to the latest version of the County Sites and Monuments Register. - 5.
+Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while the UK's total and per capita carbon emission reduced by 8% and 12% respectively within the same period. - 6. % of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7; Bicycle: 4.3%, Bus: 2%, Train: 0.8%, Motorbike: 0.8%, Taxi: 0.3%, Other: 7%. - 7.
+Figures on Herefordshire's C02 emissions date back to 2010: 1.62 million tonnes (mtC02). - 8.
+Reduce the risk of flooding; there have been no approvals contrary to EA advice since reporting began in 2004. - 9.
+Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive.
+Latest figure dates back to 2005; 84% - 10.
 The neighbourhood area is situated in the River Wye catchment.
-Sub-catchments within this zone are one of systems in the SFRA area, recording standard percentage run off of 35-40%, which is potentially highly unsu 12.
-To conserve soil resources and quality area has a very slow flood response (Tp-time to peak) time at around 11 hours.
-The WCS identifies 30 sites discharge consent licences cannot be shown to have no adverse effect.
-13. To minimise the production of waste 11.
-Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence 14.
-To improve the health of the population contain updated conservation data.
-15. To reduce crime and nuisance 12.
-In 2011 the majority of land within the neighbourhood area was listed Grades 2 (Very Good) and 3 (Good to I number of completions on previously development land (brownfield) during the same year was 67%.
-16. To conserve natural and manmade resources 13.
-No baseline data available 14.
-No baseline data available.
-15. No baseline data available.
-16. There are numerous listed buildings within the parish and 3 SAMs, none of which are currently recorded in th
+Sub-catchments within this zone are one of the most rapid response flood warning systems in the SFRA area, recording standard percentage run off of 35-40%, which is potentially highly unsuitable for infiltration source control.
+The area has a very slow flood response (Tp-time to peak) time at around 11 hours.
+The WCS identifies 30 sites in the River Wye catchment where current discharge consent licences cannot be shown to have no adverse effect. - 11.
+Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds; the 2011-2013 AMR does not contain updated conservation data. - 12.
+In 2011 the majority of land within the neighbourhood area was listed Grades 2 (Very Good) and 3 (Good to Moderate) for its agricultural quality.
+The number of completions on previously development land (brownfield) during the same year was 67%. - 13.
+No baseline data available - 14.
+No baseline data available. - 15.
+No baseline data available. - 16.
+There are numerous listed buildings within the parish and 3 SAMs, none of which are currently recorded in the Buildings at Risk Register.